 How to Officially get your Application Area Approved

-If you chose 9 credits (3 courses) from some other department then you don't need to do anything; they are pre-approved.
+If you chose 9 credits (3 courses) from one other department then you don't need to do anything; they are pre-approved.
 If you chose 9 credits of non-CSCE course that are part of a Minor then you don't need to do anything; they are pre-approved.
-Otherwise, just ask your advisor if they approve.
-They have the power to approve an Application Area.
-If your advisor is unavailable, you can submit a Request for Course Substitution form and list the classes you want to count for your Application Area.
+Simply tell your advisor which ones you chose.

 Note that degreeworks does not automatically place courses in the Application Area.
 It has to be done by hand by the advisors at Student Services.
 Typically they will do it right after you do your Senior/Graduation check, which you get done by visiting Student Services.